AxisCommunications/acap-sdk-tools/ansible-training/README.md

 ### Variable configuration

-We previously mentioned that in "inventory/group_vars/vars.yaml", some variables are defined.
-Initially, you only need to change the `EXAMPLE_DIRECTORY` to point to your `tensorflow-to-larod-artpec8` training example.
-However, there are more variables you can change:
+We previously mentioned that in "inventory/group_vars/vars.yaml", some variables are defined:

-- Training example: you will have to change `EXAMPLE_DIRECTORY` in "inventory/group_vars/vars.yaml", but also some tasks of the Ansible playbook (mainly from 6th to 9th).
+- Training example: you will have to change `EXAMPLE_DIRECTORY` in "inventory/group_vars/vars.yaml", but also some tasks of the Ansible playbook that call the training scripts.
 - Region: you will have to change `aws_region` in "inventory/group_vars/vars.yaml" and `regions` in "inventory/inventory_aws_ec2.yaml".
 - Instance type (hardware capabilities of instance): you will have to change `instance_type` in "inventory/group_vars/vars.yaml".
 To find more instance types, refer to [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/?trk=4b76a70e-625f-48c4-b90e-cc5a1eadff15&sc_channel=ps&sc_campaign=acquisition&sc_medium=ACQ-P%7CPS-GO%7CBrand%7CDesktop%7CSU%7CCompute%7CEC2%7CND%7CEN%7CText%7CEU&s_kwcid=AL!4422!3!536323179528!e!!g!!amazon%20ec2%20instance%20types&ef_id=Cj0KCQjwg_iTBhDrARIsAD3Ib5j_-NBHj82QOZoGDnI2pI9-waNVacN1pBBBAkRV9SZ-96om0N-7E6AaAm4IEALw_wcB:G:s&s_kwcid=AL!4422!3!536323179528!e!!g!!amazon%20ec2%20instance%20types).
 Note that not all instance types are available in all regions.
 - Image ID (base software in instance): you will have to change `image_id` in "inventory/group_vars/vars.yaml".
 To find more images, also called AMI, refer to [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).